dhruvkasarabada/Musical-LEDs/README.md

 ## Research and Prototyping

 The first step is to learn how to program using the Arduino.
 The [Setting up and programming the Arduino for absolute beginners](https://www.youtube.com/watch?v=fJWR7dBuc18) tutorial helped me understand the basics of Arduino programming.
 It also helped me acquire the Arduino UNO kit and install the development environment on my laptop.
-After that the [Understanding how Breadboards work](https://www.youtube.com/watch?v=CfdaJ4z4u4w) tutorial helped me create [my first breadboard connection](https://github.com/dhruvkasarabada/Musical-LEDs/blob/770fdc4d481773e69207faeb1c47b1872d680d81/Musical-LEDs_BreadboardConnections.jpg)
+After that, the [Understanding how Breadboards work](https://www.youtube.com/watch?v=CfdaJ4z4u4w) tutorial helped me create [my first breadboard connection](https://github.com/dhruvkasarabada/Musical-LEDs/blob/770fdc4d481773e69207faeb1c47b1872d680d81/Musical-LEDs_BreadboardConnections.jpg)

 After this, I researched into purchasing the right materials for this project, including the LED strips, LED strip connectors, and battery switch